ocaml-multicore/ocaml-effects-tutorial/README.md

 ## 5. Cooperative Concurrency

 OCaml has two popular libraries for cooperative concurrency: Lwt and Async.
-Both libraries acheieve concurrency through a [concurrency monad](https://www.seas.upenn.edu/~cis552/11fa/lectures/concurrency.html).
+Both libraries achieve concurrency through a [concurrency monad](https://www.seas.upenn.edu/~cis552/11fa/lectures/concurrency.html).
 As a result, the programs that wish to use these libraries have to be written in monadic style.
 With effect handlers, the code could be written in direct style